kevmannn/yieldboon/README.md

 ### Chasing down bugs related to working with cached state
 [Redux-persist's purge method](https://github.com/rt2zz/redux-persist#persistor-object) saw lots of use.
 Early on it was nearly terrifying to recall that much had changed in the codebase since the last time the cache was purged.
-Finding the origins of bugs caused by this became very simple as time wore on, but it still would have been wise to make better use of [Redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) in this case.
+Finding the origins of bugs caused by this became simple, but it still would have been wise to make better use of [Redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension).

 ### Not letting focus on implementation quietly overrule purpose
 This was a prominent pitfall when [writing selectors](https://github.com/reactjs/reselect#creating-a-memoized-selector).